 The registry system MUST enforce the name reservations and Charter requirements set forth in Appendix S.

 Data escrow MUST meet at least the functional specifications set forth in Appendix 1.
-The registry system shall be capable of storing the data to be escrowed.
+The Registry Operator shall be capable of storing the data to be escrowed.

 The registry system MUST provide data sufficient to meet the reporting requirements set forth in Appendix 4.